hansonBite23/e-commerce/README.md

-# Simple/plain/undecorated/undestandable 'E-commerce'
+#### Simple/plain/undecorated/undestandable 'E-commerce'

-## This is for user/customer interface.
+- This is for user/customer interface.
 The user only: Login, regiter, add to cart.

-## The images are not uploadable, I just put the image in the folder
+- The images are not uploadable, I just put the image in the folder

-## No 'Checkout function'
+- No 'Checkout function.

+Database name: project